HookturnDigital/acf-remote-sync-docs/Enabling ACF Custom Database Tables support.md

-# Enable ACF Custom Database Tables support
+# Enabling ACF Custom Database Tables support

 By default, ACF Remote Sync will remove any field group settings associated with [ACF Custom Database Tables](https://hookturn.io/downloads/acf-custom-database-tables/).
 If you are using ACF